-Tangible fixed assets
+Tangible fixed assets c

-Assets used in Tanzania and Uganda were transferred to the Stichting MAF International by the holding company, MAFI-UK on 1st January 2020.
-They were transferred at the net book values at which they were previously held in MAFI-UK.
-These, together with the assets for Kenya and South Sudan transferred in 2019, have had their depreciation calculated as follows:
+Assets used in all the East Africa programmes were transferred at the net book values at which they were previously held in MAFI-UK.
+Their depreciation calculated as follows:

 (i) Aircraft

 Aircraft are valued at the Board's valuation.
 This is determined by reference to the "Blue Book value" (the aviation industry's standard indication of the expected recoverable amount on the open market).
 Adjustments are made for enhancements to the aircraft not accounted for in the Blue Book value.
 Annually, every aircraft is revalued and reviewed for impairment.